Real-hackbard/NFO-Editor/README.md

 </br>

-NFOPad is a small, fast, and flexible NFO viewer and text editor.
+NFO-Editor is a small, fast, and flexible NFO viewer and text editor.
 It's a clone of Microsoft Notepad, but with extra settings and support for NFO files.
 TXT and NFO files can be assigned different fonts for optimal display.
 Unicode is also fully supported.

 </br>